 If you have ever wondered what it is like to drive your own dog team, then Oulu is an excellent place to try out this unique and rare experience while enjoying nature in a different sort of silence.
 Or maybe you just want to pat and take selfies with all these gorgeous animals – I won’t judge (and in fact, that was my first priority!).

 For husky adventures in Oulu, Loihakka is your best bet with fifteen years of experience in husky safaris around Northern Finland and in the Oulu region.
-All their dogs are individuals in their own right and the team here takes pride in showcasing cheerful and well-tended dogs, who are always happy to give visiting explorers an unforgettable experience in the wilderness.
+All their dogs are individuals in their own right, and the team here takes pride in showcasing cheerful and well-tended dogs.
+The latter is always happy to give visiting explorers an unforgettable experience in the wilderness.

-All year round Husky Kennel Visitings can be organized for a very reasonable cost where you are warmly welcomed to meet all the charming individuals of their husky pack, but Husky sledding in winter is obviously the highlight.
+All year round Husky Kennel Visitings can be organized for a very reasonable cost where you are warmly welcomed to meet all the charming individuals of their husky pack.
+Still, Husky sledding in winter is obviously the highlight.

-Loihakka also offers various other programs such as ice-fishing and Arctic firelight dinners if you want to combine multiple experiences together, but the Huskies were always going to be the clear highlight!
+Loihakka also offers various other programs such as ice-fishing and Arctic firelight dinners if you want to combine multiple experiences together.

 Just outside the Oulu city center is the Hupisaaret Islands, all connected by a series of small bridges and hosting various bike paths, museums, greenhouses, and a warm summer cafe.
 If you are short on time, this is the perfect place to plan a quick escape and take in the beauty of Finland in all seasons.